The golden triangle of business, government and academia - challenges and benefits

 Derek joined Innovate UK on a full time basis in 2012 and has overseen its engagement across a range of energy technologies including fossil fuels, renewables, fuel cells, nuclear and oil and gas.
 In 2014 he was responsible for establishing the Energy Catalyst, a co-funded programme with EPSRC and BEIS.
 He has specific responsibility for the nuclear and oil and gas sectors and works closely with the Energy Technologies Institute (ETI) and the Midlands Energy Research Accelerator (ERA).

-Tim Bowles, Mayor, West of England Combined Authority
+Tim Bowles, West of England Mayor

 Tim was elected as the first Mayor for the West of England in 2017.